MinimalistCat2019/be-nc-news/README.md

 ## Background

-We will be building the API to use in the Northcoders News Sprint during the Front End block of the course.
+This is the api I built to use in the Northcoders News Sprint during the Front End block of Northcoders.

-Your database will be PSQL, and you will interact with it using [Knex](https://knexjs.org).

 ### Hosted Api
 https://paula-nc-news.herokuapp.com/api